toine512/matrix_reloaded_ctrl/README.md

 > [!NOTE]
 > This cache can be removed for cleanup purposes or when an emoji is updated using `--purge`.

+By default the target display is `matrix-reloaded.local`, this can be changed by specifying `--matrix-hostname`.
 While the display is unreachable, emote/emoji collection, ranking and download remain running.
 The backlog is uploaded to the matrix display as soon as it is available.

 ## Command interface